New Hampshire voter exit polls show how Trump won the state's 2024 Republican primary

 New Hampshire voters were looking for a fighter

-Trump was boosted by the types of candidate qualities New Hampshire GOP voters were looking for — they were looking for a fighter and someone who shares their values.
+Trump was boosted by the types of candidate qualities New Hampshire GOP voters were looking for — a fighter and someone who shares their values.
 Trump led Haley among voters who picked these qualities.

 Haley overwhelmingly won among those who wanted someone with the right temperament, but fewer voters picked that as their top quality.